2000–01 Livingston F.C. season

 Season 2000-01 saw Livingston compete in the Scottish First Division.
-They also competed in the Bell's Challenge Cup, League Cup and the Scottish Cup.
+They also competed in the Challenge Cup, League Cup and the Scottish Cup.

 Summary

 During Season 2000-01 Livingston won the Scottish First Division.
-They reached the final of the Bell's Challenge Cup losing to Airdrieonians, the third round of the Co-operative Insurance Cup and the semi final of the Scottish Cup.
+They reached the final of the Challenge Cup, losing to Airdrieonians, the third round of the League Cup, and the semi-final of the Scottish Cup.